postmanlabs/labs-docs/src/pages/docs/postman-for-publishers/run-in-postman/run-button-API.md

 ---

-The JavaScript Run in Postman API is accessible through the dynamic Run in Postman API.
-The API is a collection of 3 JavaScript uses the `pm()` method
+The JavaScript Run in Postman API is accessible through the dynamic Run in Postman button.
+The API is a collection of 3 JavaScript functions that use the `pm()` method.
+You can leverage the method to alter your button's behavior.

-The JavaScript Run in Postman button exposes an API via the `_pm()` method.
-These API methods allow you to dynamically alter button behavior.
-Note that the `_pm()` API is not available for the static version of the Run in Postman button.
+>To work with the Run in Postman API, you'll need permission to edit your website's source code.

+Find out more about [environments and variables](/docs/postman/collection-runs/using-environments-in-collection-runs/) in Postman.

+## Use the functions

+With the Run in Postman API `pm()` functions, you can use your button to:

+* Create a new environment
+* Modify an existing environment
+* Replace an environment
+* Use several buttons on a single page with segregated environments, each button with its own environment

+### Where to write your functions

+ You'll write your functions from your website's source code.
+Go to the website where your button is embedded and find the script in the source code.
+From there, you can write the functions you want to use to alter your button's behavior.

-### Creating a new environment
+### Create a new environment

-A new environment can be dynamically created using the `env.create` method:
+Use the `env.create` method to create a new environment:

 ```javascript
 _pm('env.create', 'environment_name', {key: value});
 ```

+> `env.create` cannot be used to create duplicate environments.
+Calls made with existing environment names will fail.

+#### Example

-For example, if you need to create a new environment using API keys entered by your user, you can do something like this when the Run in Postman button is clicked:
+Create a new environment using API keys entered by your user with something like this:

 ```javascript
 function () {